ManlyMarco/KK-HF_Patch/README.md

 HF Patch includes and installs by default:
 - All free updates (no need to install any updates manually)
 - Fan-made translations and automatic machine translations to fill in gaps
-- Most commonly used plugins and mods, which allows you to load most character cards and scenes available online(Sideloader is not included in the light version of the patches, make sure you update it manually if needed)
+- Most commonly used plugins and mods, which allows you to load most character cards and scenes available online(Sideloader modpack is not included in the light version of the patches)
 - Fixes for common issues with the game and mods like botched mod installs
 - Full uncensor with multiple different models
 You can see a full list of what HF Patch contains [here](https://github.com/ManlyMarco/KK-HF_Patch/blob/master/Plugin%20Readme.md) and/or by checking contents the .iss files.